fernan2lopezkto/holbertonschool-low_level_programming/hello_world/README.md

-What is the default program name when compiling with gcc What is the official C coding style and how to check your code with betty-style How to find the right header to include in your source code when using a standard library function How does the main function influence the return value of the program</p>
+What is the default program name when compiling with gcc What is the official C coding style and how to check your code with betty-style How to find the right header to include in your source code when using a standard library function How does the main function influence the return value of the program